 Nova has an MFA in fiction from Columbia University and a BA in writing & photography from Antioch College.
 She was a fellow in fiction with the New York Foundation for the Arts, a MacDowell Fellow, a Yaddo Fellow, and has been awarded residencies at the Djerassi Resident Artists Program, where she was awarded the Erik A. Takulan Memorial Endowed Fellowship for 2012, and the Millay Colony.
 She was selected to attend the 2012 Launch Pad Workshop, a NASA-funded astronomy workshop for writers, and in 2013 she was awarded an NEA fellowship for a residency at the Hambidge Center for Arts & Sciences.

-She has worked for publishers including HarperCollins Children’s Books, Grosset & Dunlap/PSS!, and Marvel Comics, and has taught YA novel writing workshops and master classes with Mediabistro in New York City, at SCBWI conferences, and in the Djerassi Resident Artists Program’s new workshop series, where she has upcoming YA Novel workshops in June 2014 and 2015.
+She has worked for publishers including HarperCollins Children’s Books, Grosset & Dunlap/PSS!, Marvel Comics, and the small-press comics publisher RAW, and has taught YA novel writing workshops and master classes with Mediabistro in New York City, at SCBWI conferences, and in the Djerassi Resident Artists Program’s new workshop series, where she has upcoming YA novel workshops in June 2014 and June 2015.
 She is a YA mentor with the Virginia G. Piper Center at Arizona State University for their “Your Novel Year” program.

 Nova grew up in small towns across the Hudson Valley and can now be found in New York City.